CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The goal was to build a lightweight bike on a budget.
 In the future, I plan on upgrading to 30mm extra light wheels to lower the weight even more.

 The Elves Vanyar is a very lightweight frame.
 Does it flex?
 Is it stiff?

 My weight is 165 lbs, and the frame feels stiff.
 I don’t feel any flex.

-I guess that thanks to its low weight, it accelerates quickly, and it is super responsive, which is ideal for attacks and steep climbs, right?
+Thanks to its low weight, I guess it accelerates quickly and is super responsive, which is ideal for attacks and steep climbs, right?

 Correct.
-In Florida, I didn’t have much of a chance to ride it on climbs, but I recently took this bike to North Carolina, and the bike climbs like a goat.
+I didn’t have much chance to ride it on climbs in Florida, but I recently took this bike to North Carolina, and the bike climbs like a goat.

 So, how are the riders on flats and rolling terrain?
 Can you keep up with your friends in a draft?